Thai Public Broadcasting Service: Political interference

 During its short history, Thai PBS has been attacked persistently by the government of the day.
 In the latest example (March 2016) Prime Minister Prayut Chan-o-cha slammed the public broadcaster for being "one-sided" in its coverage of the ongoing drought crisis.
 The junta leader was angry because he thought Thai PBS was giving too much emphasis to people's suffering while neglecting what the government was doing to alleviate problems.
 He pointed to the fact that Thai PBS is financed by the state, which he claimed should oblige it to propagate government news releases.

 Digital switchover

 Starting in December 2015, Thai PBS started the process of switching off analog transmissions around the country, starting with transmitters in Chiang Mai (Specifically at Fang District) and Surat Thani (Specifically at Koh samui District) provinces on 1 December.
 The switch off was completed at midnight on 15 June 2018 into 16 June with Bangkok, Chiang Mai and Chiang Rai site transmitters.

+Censorship of Taiwan foreign minister interview

+In 2023, Thai PBS anchor Phongsathat Sukhaphong conducted an interview with then-Taiwanese Foreign Minister Joseph Wu, which was broadcast on Thai news as "Taiwan's foreign minister assesses the development trends with China's military unification with Taiwan" on 3 November 2023.
+Wu discussed China's use of military pressure, international isolation, and economic coercion against Taiwan.
+On 11 November 2026, the Chinese Embassy in Bangkok issued a statement criticizing Wu and Thai PBS, writing the interview had "harmed China’s interests and hurt the Chinese people’s feelings."
+Chinese state-run media Global Times wrote on X urging Thai PBS to "effectively correct relevant wrongdoings" discussed in the interview.
+Thai PBS subsequently removed the interview with Wu from YouTube and social media.